tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 ##### Returns:

-  Estiamator, object of the subclass of TensorFlowEstimator.
+  Estimator, object of the subclass of TensorFlowEstimator.

 - - -